iwdgo/postfixcalculator/README.md

 - binary operator ^ (exponent)
 - unary operator sqrt

 Input is a string.
-Panic on invalid values and operators
+Process panics on invalid values and operators.

 ***Solutions***